-These documents do not guarantee quality.
+Adherence to the directions in this document does not guarantee quality.
 They serve to enhance the exchange of data.
 The quality of models and simulations is largely the result of market forces.

 This IBIS Quality Specification is intended to supplement existing support mechanisms for producers of IBIS files.
 Email reflectors for IBIS community support are open to the public.
 Details on the email reflectors and the model review service offered by the IBIS Open Forum are described at the web URL given above.